 Save This To Pinterest To Read It Later ↡

 About The Property

 Think about driving through the Tuscan hills, passing thousands of olive trees and many vineyards.
 On top of one of these hills is the EatCookDiscover property.
 Enter this small authentic Tuscan vineyard by walking through a pergola covered in grapes.
 With grape-vines, fig-trees, pear trees, and even peach trees, a lot of fruit is grown in their own garden.
 Pick your snack, sit down, and relax on the pallet benches overlooking the beautiful Tuscan landscape.
 Vineyards and olive trees as far as the eyes can see.

 Pro Tip ➳ A Day-Trip To Burano From Venice

 Glamping In The Tuscan Hills

-During our stay we slept in a very nice Glamping tent.
-In the tent there was a large bed, small cabinet and homemade sweets made from the fig tree that can be found at the front of the tent.
+During our stay, we slept in a very nice Glamping tent.
+In the tent, there was a large bed, a small cabinet, and homemade sweets made from the fig tree that can be found at the front of the tent.
 The Glamping tent was decorated with fairy lights as well as small guiding lights on the floor to guide you to the facilities.
 Furthermore, there was a set of chairs and a little table on the patio.
 Here you could pick your fresh fruits while having a view of the village on the hill.

 Pasta Class In Tuscany